operate-first/sre/ADRs/RH/SIG-SRE/ADR-00002 Personas related to Managed Services.md

 **Service Consumer (End Users)**

-These are consumers of the services.
+These are consumers of the services (and, often, the source of revenue).
 While this persona often does not know or care what or where the underlying technology is, there are also cases where they do (e.g. regulatory, privacy or internal deployment policies).
 It is important to note that services can be consumers of other services.

-[^1]: It is not only Developers who are concerned with how the service 'operates'.
-Everyone has a significant part to play.
-However, in this context, Developers were highlighted to emphasize the concept of “shifting-left”, which is the concept of identifying operational concerns right up-front at the beginning of any project, and the developers, themselves, taking a special care for how it runs.

 ***

 ## Challenges

-* The are an almost infinite number of permutations with respect to these personas, depending upon the circumstances and structure of the organisation.
+* There are an almost infinite number of permutations with respect to these personas, depending upon the circumstances and structure of the organisation.
 For example, small teams may have developers and SREs doing the same role.
 However, the purpose of this document is not to cover every nuance or situation otherwise this document would never have an endpoint.

 ## Alternatives Considered